vanderoest/vanderoest.github.io/_posts/2025-08-15-ha-template-fan.md

 This worked, but it came with a long-standing irritation.
 Since the Qubino is technically a dimmer, Home Assistant tagged it as a light.
 HomeKit happily followed, so in the app it showed up as a lamp while it was actually ventilation.
 Commands like “set ventilation to 20%” worked fine because of the name, but the big issue: when I said “switch off all lights,” the ventilation also died completely.
 Not great.

 Time to fix that.
 The device domain needed to become fan instead of light.
-You can’t just flip that directly, but you can create a fan template that controls the dimmer.
-Then you only export the fan device to HomeKit.
+You can’t just flip that directly, but you can create a virtual fan entity via the `Template integration` (not to be confused eith the concept of Templating) that controls the dimmer.
+Then you only export the virtual fan device to HomeKit.
 Problem solved.
-The template syntax changed recently and it threw me off for a while, but after some digging this turned out to be the way forward:
+The YAML syntax for the Template integration changed recently and it threw me off for a while, but after some digging this turned out to be the way forward:

 ```
 template: